 Morocco is one of Africa’s best economies mainly because it has a diversified economy driven by the export of agriculture, mining and manufacturing products.

-Morocco has a significant influence on African affairs because of its proximity to Europe, especially Spain.
+Morocco significantly influences African affairs because of its proximity to Europe, especially Spain.

 Crude oil accounts for about 60% of the energy produced in Morocco, while other sources are also imported from countries such as Algeria, France, and Russia.

 The country depends on phosphate production, which provides over 40% of its exports.